GIScience/openrouteservice/docs/run-instance/configuration/ors/messages/index.md

-# Properties in the `messages` block
+# ors.messages

+System messages that can be sent with API responses following simple rules.

-`ors.messages` property expects a list of elements, each of which having the following:
+The `ors.messages` block expects a list of elements, each of which having the following:

 | key       | type    | description                                                      | example value      |
 |-----------|---------|------------------------------------------------------------------|--------------------|